ChuchoDC/ConnectR/README.md

 These analyses can complement biogeographical studies based exclusively on geographical ocurrences, with the main advantage of not requiring phylogenies.

-In order for this library to work correctly, the dependencies required are:
+In order for this library to work correctly, the dependencies required are:<br>
 `readxl`<br>
 `dplyr` <br>
 `ggplot2`<br>